 3. Alsatian Cuisine is Very Heavy

-I’ve actually searched and tried all the best restaurants in Strasbourg.
-So, it’s definitely improving, but it’s still far from being diverse.
+I’ve searched and tried all the best restaurants in Strasbourg.
+So, it’s improving but still far from being diverse.

 4. Pace of Life is Slow